This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 The add-on does not work with a separate Pagination block (which can be added when the child “Post Template” block in a Query Loop type block is selected.

 Delete the automatically added Pagination block.
-Use a Pager facet instead.
+Use a Pager facet instead, which you can add with a Facet block.

 Delete the automatically added Pagination block.
-Use a Pager facet instead.
+Use a Pager facet instead, which you can add with a Facet block.

-The GenerateBlocks Query Loop block has a button in the top/floating block toolbar to add pagination.
-This type of pagination should not be used, it is incompatible with FacetWP.
-Use a Pager facet instead.
+The GenerateBlocks Query Loop (v1) block has a button in the top/floating block toolbar to add pagination.
+This type of pagination should not be used as it is incompatible with FacetWP.
+Use a Pager facet instead, which you can add with a Facet block, or by pasting its shortcode in a Shortcode block.

 Stackable Posts block pagination